HappyerKing/react-milkdown/README.md

 import React, { Component } from 'react';
 import Milk from 'react-milkdown';

+import 'font-awesome/css/font-awesome.min.css'; // milkdown uses font-awesome, you can ignore this if your project already import font-awesome

 class Milkdown extends Component {
   state = {
     value: ""